-Driving in bad weather conditions is something that everyone should avoid, but if you must get to your destination, be sure to use caution on the road.
-Driving during a snow or ice storm means that keeping your eyes on the road isn’t the only thing you should be doing.
-Here are some helpful tips when driving in snow or ice.
+Driving in inclement weather conditions is something that everyone should avoid, but if you must get on the road, be sure to use caution.
+When driving snowy or icy conditions, simply keeping your eyes on the road isn’t enough.
+Extra vigilance is required.

 Here are some helpful tips when driving in snow or ice:

 - Don't go out until the snow plows and sanding trucks have had a chance to do their work.
 Once the roads have been cleared and salted, allow yourself extra time to reach your destination.
 Remember not to pass snow plows and sanding trucks.
 The drivers have limited visibility, and you're likely to find the road in front of them worse than the road behind.

 - When driving in snowy or icy conditions, be sure to decrease your speed and leave yourself plenty of room to stop.
 You should allow at least three times more space than usual between you and other cars.